 Borjomi is also very close to one of the ski resorts of Georgia – Bakuriani.
 The snow-covered coniferous forests are absolutely stunning in winter.
 In summer months you can escape the hot days as a day trip from Borjomi and still enjoy those stunning mountain views.

 An electrified narrow-gauge railway, we call Kukushka, connects Borjomi to Bakuriani.
 The train leaves from Borjomi railway station at 7:15 a.m and 10:55 a.m.
-On your way back, the train from Bakuriani to Borjomi leaves at 2:15 p.m at the latest and arrives in Borjomi at 1:20 p.m and 4:30 p.m.
+On your way back, the Bakuriani Borjomi train leaves at 10 a.m and 2:15 p.m.
+It arrives in Borjomi at 1:20 p.m and 4:30 p.m.
 So it’s better to wake up early and catch the first one.

 Visit old churches in Borjomi area